nanochromatic/maplebgm/db-data-structure.md

 The last database is for those who have familiarized themselves with the structure of Sound.wz.
 Tracks originating from a certain version will usually be found in their respective region-coded folders, while all other tracks are from KoreaMS.
 This database is aimed at extractors and other data specialists.

+<span style="color:red">Red: </span> This track was never used or is no longer used in the game.

+<span style="color:green">Green: </span> This track is a duplicate of another track or has been renamed.

+<b>Last updated:</b> September 5, 2014

 <b>Bgm00</b>
 <a href="http://youtu.be/mM_27SaY7tE">DragonDream</a> - Evan Tutorial
 <a href="http://youtu.be/s2_MAplvHeQ">FloralLife</a> - Henesys